hdu-hh/Covid19_CQSI_Plan/FAQ.md

 - low risk factors
 - full conciousness to make the voluntary decision
-- fitness for quarantine in a group
+- fitness for strict quarantine in a group

 ### Who should first get into controlled quarantine?